alberto-martin/read.wos.R/README.md

 ## Update log

+v0.6  The list of fields is now extracted from the exported files themselves, instead of from a predefined variable, since new fields may be added by WoS at any time, or old ones discontinued.

 v0.5	Added split.c1 function to split the C1 WoS field (authors/addresses), split.field() and read.wos() wrappers

 v0.4    Added split.field function to split author, category etc. fields.
 It creates a new table containing each element in a separate row, keeping its relationship to the original record through the ID column.